Rhinoplasty 101: The Anatomy of the Nose

 What is Rhinoplasty?

-Rhinoplasty is a very prevalent form of plastic surgery which involves the reshaping of the nose by modifying the underlying bone or cartilage.
+Rhinoplasty is a very prevalent form of plastic surgery that involves the reshaping of the nose by modifying the underlying bone or cartilage.
 Commercially, people often identify it as a “nose job”.

 Rhinoplasty can be of two types: